claceio/docs/content/docs/Configuration/Secrets.md

 keys_printf = "%s-%s.%s"
 ```

-combines `{{secret "prop" "ABC" "DEF" "XYZ"}}` as `ABC-DEF.XYZ`.
+combines `{{secret_from "prop" "ABC" "DEF" "XYZ"}}` as `ABC-DEF.XYZ`.
 This allows the app to work with multiple secret providers without requiring code changes in the app.

 ## Default Provider